psibi/psibi.github.io/content/posts/random-freezes.md

 In this case, using LLM accelerated my debugging and I learned several new things along the way.
-I fed it raw tool outputs, the `dmesg` logs with ATA errors, the `smartctl` SMART attribute dump, and it helped it helped interpret what those cryptic registers and counters actually meant, and it pointed out exactly which fields to watch for.
+I fed it raw tool outputs, the `dmesg` logs with ATA errors, the `smartctl` SMART attribute dump, and it helped interpret what those cryptic registers and counters actually meant, and it pointed out exactly which fields to watch for.
 I had no prior experience with kernel logs, SMART diagnostics, or SATA power management.